Dual-Credit Infection Prevention and Control

 This program is the right fit for students in Grade 11 or 12 who:

 - are interested in pursuing further post-secondary education or a career in health care

 - enjoy working in a collaborative group environment

 Pathways to post-secondary

 This course is featured in the following SAIT programs:

-Students should be entering grade 11 in the same academic year as they begin INFC-215.
+Students should be entering grade 11 or 12 in the same academic year as they begin INFC-215.

 In order to be successful in this SAIT program, students are recommended to be on track to successfully pass the following courses or equivalents with an overall average of at least 60%:

 - English Language Arts 30-1 or English Language Arts 30-2

 There may be other pre-requisite or co-requisites required by the school board for admission into this dual-credit program.
 Check with your local school board for further information.